Recommender system: Hybrid recommendations approaches

 Most recommender systems now use a hybrid approach, combining collaborative filtering, content-based filtering, and other approaches.
-E-commerce platforms frequently use hybrid approaches to overcome problems like the cold start problem, where a new user has no history for collaborative filtering to analyze.
-There is no reason why several different techniques of the same type could not be hybridized.
 Hybrid approaches can be implemented in several ways: by making content-based and collaborative-based predictions separately and then combining them; by adding content-based capabilities to a collaborative-based approach (and vice versa); or by unifying the approaches into one model.
 Several studies that empirically compared the performance of the hybrid with the pure collaborative and content-based methods and demonstrated that the hybrid methods can provide more accurate recommendations than pure approaches.
 These methods can also be used to overcome some of the common problems in recommender systems such as cold start and the sparsity problem, as well as the knowledge engineering bottleneck in knowledge-based approaches.

-Netflix is a good example of the use of hybrid recommender systems.
-The website makes recommendations by comparing the watching and searching habits of similar users (i.e., collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering).
+Netflix uses a hybrid recommender systems to make recommendations by comparing the watching and searching habits of similar users (i.e., collaborative filtering) as well as by offering movies that share characteristics with films that a user has rated highly (content-based filtering).